 The LP business structure limits the liability of the limited partner but not the general partner.
 As such, the limited partner has very limited access to the overall daily operations of the business.
 Rather, the limited partner is usually someone who provides capital to the business.
 In turn, the general partner is the one with oversight and management capabilities.
 As its name implies, the general partner has duties for managing the business, and this includes general liability over the debts and obligations of the business.

 This type of business structure is good for those wanting to generate outside investors.
 Such outside investors will be the limited partners with no need to worry about daily oversight of liability issues.
 When it comes to tax implications, the LP operates as a pass-through tax entity, meaning that the profits and losses are passed on to the partners who report it on their personal income tax returns.

-After the section covering limited partnerships is a section with regard to general partnerships.
+After the section covering limited partnerships is a section concerning general partnerships.
 This will cover all requirements for general partnerships, including formation, paperwork, fees, and dissolution procedures.
 Particularly, general partnerships are the most informal type of partnership arrangement in the state of Florida.

 Limited Liability Partnerships

-A limited liability partnership, or LLP, is one where each partner is financially and legally responsible only for his own personal actions with regard to the business.
+A limited liability partnership, or LLP, is one where each partner is financially and legally responsible only for his own personal actions about the business.
 Such partnerships are common when liability is common.
 For example, doctors and lawyers generally form LLPs.
-Therefore, if one of the doctor’s is sued for malpractice, the LLP will not be affected.
+Therefore, if one of the doctors is sued for malpractice, the LLP will not be affected.
 Rather, the doctor himself will be responsible.
 Similar to a general and limited partnership, LLPs also operate as pass-through tax entities.

 Foreign Limited Partnerships